 Below is the list view of the files

-We can also view the file details by clicking on File Details tab
+We can also view the file details by clicking on the File Details tab

-To further analyse any file, simply right click on file for further file options.
+To further analyze any file, simply right-click on file for further file options.

-Similarly we can investigate for the recent activity of any particular drive.
+Similarly, we can investigate the recent activity of any particular drive.